Skip to main content

 Diana Oliva Najarro

-Diana V. Oliva Najarro is a junior at Marshall College majoring in Environmental Systems with a specialization in Earth Sciences.
+Diana V. Oliva Najarro is a senior at Marshall College majoring in Environmental Systems with a specialization in Earth Sciences.
 Additionally, she plans to double minor in Political Science and Studio Art.
 She hopes to pursue a Ph.D. in Environmental Studies and become an Environmental Scientist, to help solve issues on climate change and make sustainability more accessible to all communities.
 Diana was born and raised in El Salvador and migrated to California at the age of 10 years old with her family.
 She became interested in STEM during her freshman year of high school, and discovered her passion for Environmental Studies, when she visited the USC Wrigley Institute in Catalina Island through her participation in her school’s Math, Engineering, Science, and Achievement (MESA) Club.
 In this experience she did many labs, and other hand-on activities that she enjoyed and hopes to do in the future.
 She comes from a Latinx, single-parent household. and will be the first in her family to achieve a college degree.
 In her future at UCSD and with the help of the PATHS program, she plans to participate in research in her area of interest, and join other clubs.
 With the knowledge and experience she gains in her research and participation, she plans to share it with people in her unrepresented community, and encourage everyone, especially girls to follow their passion for STEM.

 • Natalie Pok